bjyurkovich/rest-tutorial-for-bio-science/README.md

 1. Python programming language (we will be using python 2.7)
 2. REST (Representational State Transfer) - [Wikipedia](https://en.wikipedia.org/wiki/Representational_state_transfer)

 ## Getting Started

-Make sure you create a folder for the work that will do:
+Make sure you create a folder for the work that you will do:

 ```bash
 mkdir web-service-bio-tutorial